30 top things to do in York with teenagers

 How to visit York on a budget

-If you are looking at staying in York on a budget, then an apartment may be the best option for your family.
-With an apartment in York, you may be able to prepare your meals and snacks for you and your family as you explore York.
+If you want to stay in York on a budget, an apartment may be the best option for your family.
+With an apartment in York, you may be able to prepare meals and snacks for you and your family as you explore York.

 You can use Tesco, M&S or Asda to get food to cook in your apartment.
-They also stock many ready-made meals that are actually really nice with plenty of cut fruit and vegetables as well that you can snack on as you wander the streets of York.
+They also stock many nice ready-made meals with plenty of cut fruit and vegetables you can snack on as you wander the streets of York.

-If you are looking at visiting York on a budget then this is an excellent way to do that.
+If you want to visit York on a budget, this is an excellent way.

-When is the best time to visit York for families?
+When is the best time for families to visit York?

-This time of year will also be peak time so there will be wait times at some of the most popular sights in York.
-If you can manage a visit during other months you will be likely to have fewer crowds and more of the place to yourself.
+This time of year will also be peak time, so there will be wait times at some of the most popular sights in York.
+If you can manage a visit during other months, you will likely have fewer crowds and more of the place to yourself.

 With so many indoor activities, you will always find a beautiful and exciting place to visit in York.
 The York Information Centre is a great place to start your visit to York, as the staff can provide you with helpful advice, recommendations and information to make the most of your time in the city

-We hope this article from us here at Wyld Family Travel has you inspired to visit York with teenagers.
-There are so many things to do in York with teenagers that will have you entertained for your families the whole stay in York.
+We hope this article from Wyld Family Travel inspires you to visit York with teenagers.
+So many things to do in York with teenagers will keep you and your families entertained throughout your stay.